JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

 In this case, bind a GUI Designer form to the class extending `DialogWrapper`, bind the top-level panel of the form to a field and return that field from the `createCenterPanel()` method.
 When using Kotlin, use [Kotlin UI DSL](kotlin_ui_dsl.md) to provide the dialog's contents.

+ > See [Layout](https://jetbrains.design/intellij/principles/layout) topic in IntelliJ Platform UI Guidelines for recommendations on arranging UI controls in dialogs.
+ >
  > Existing dialogs can be inspected at runtime using [UI Inspector](internal_ui_inspector.md), e.g., to locate the underlying implementation of UI components.
  >
  {type="tip"}